 So what can you do if you’re grandfathered into something and it later gets taken away?
 Unfortunately, there isn’t a whole lot consumers can do.
 If a company is bent on eliminating that service or package and doesn’t mind losing customers in the process, your choices will be limited.
 However, there are a couple of tactics you can try before you give up entirely.

-4. Tell them that if they won’t honor the agreement they made, you’ll take your business elsewhere.
-(And be prepared to actually do it.)
+And be prepared to actually do it.
 If push comes to shove, you can always cancel your service with the company.
 Sometimes when you tell them you’re mad and you want to cancel they’ll allow you to keep your old offer, or they’ll give you a really sweet new deal.
 Or they might just say, “So long and don’t let the door hit you on the way out.”
 You have a lot more leverage in this situation if you are serious and not bluffing.
 Most companies know that, if they just hold out long enough, you really won’t cancel.
 You won’t want to deal with the hassle of finding a new provider or getting new accounts.
 So they will call your bluff but if you stand firm, you might get some satisfaction.
 If nothing else, you’ll cancel and the whole hassle of dealing with them will go away.

 If all of this fails and you don’t want to cancel, you’ll just have to take whatever their new offer is.
 It stinks, but they get to decide when to rescind an offer and what to offer in its place.
 But we as customers get to decide whether or not to take it.
 We don’t have to be victims of shady policies or games.
 We can work on our own behalf to keep the offers we signed up for and, if that fails, we can take our business to someone who will appreciate it.